Skoda Kamiq review - a practical, well-equipped small SUV

 Skoda Kamiq models, specs and alternatives

 The Skoda Kamiq is the brand’s smallest SUV, sitting below the Skoda Karoq and Skoda Kodiaq in its lineup.
 SUVs appeal because of their raised ride height, good view of the road and great practicality – the latter is somewhat of a Skoda speciality, with the brand generally offering boot and interior space that gives cars from the class above a run for their money.
+It has crept up in price over the years, though, now starting from just over £24,000.

 Rivals of the Skoda Kamiq include the Renault Captur, Hyundai Kona, Ford Puma and the closely-related Volkswagen T-Cross and SEAT Arona.
 While the Captur and Kona offer hybrid and – in the Kona’s case – electric variants, the Skoda Kamiq keeps things relatively simple with a range of petrol engines used elsewhere in the brand’s lineup.
 This includes two variants of the 1.0-litre turbocharged engine with either 94bhp or 114bhp, and a 1.5-litre model with 148bhp.

-A facelift in late 2023 brought a raft of mild changes to the Kamiq, including a slightly larger, more upright grille, and a tweaked bumper Skoda says gives it a slightly wider look.
+A facelift in late 2023 brought a raft of mild changes to the Kamiq, including a slightly larger, more upright grille, and a tweaked bumper Skoda says gives it a wider look.
 There’s also thinner daytime-running lights and chunkier headlight clusters available for the first time with Matrix LED tech.
 Higher-spec models also get a few added tech features such as a new foot-gesture control feature included with the power tailgate, allowing you to open it hands-free when carrying lots of shopping or a child.

 It’s a relatively small car but the interior is very well made and uses good-quality materials.
 It’s not quite as smart as the inside of a Renault Captur but the Kamiq’s cabin is a pleasant place to spend time and adds to the sense of value for money.